LegendsUnchained/vpx-standalone-alp4k/external/vpx-rctycn/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-rctycn.elf
-- Download the table and directb2s versions listed above, extract them, and copy them into this folder
+- Download the table and directb2s versions listed above, extract them (if necessary), and copy them to external/vpx-rctycn
 - Make sure (.vpx), and (.directb2s) files are all named the same
 - Rom files stays in zip folder, place zip file in vpx-rctycn/pinmame/roms
 - "If you build it, they will come!"